IntersectMBO/plutus/plutus-core/cost-model/CostModelGeneration.md

   the relevant builtin.
 Initially this should be set to `mempty`; we'll come back and fix it later.

-    Note that there are certain restrictions on built-in functions: the function should be
+  Note that there are certain restrictions on built-in functions: the function should be deterministic, easy to cost, and it **must not throw any exceptions.

-   * Easy to cost
-   * Deterministic
-   * It **must not throw any exceptions**.

 3. Add a tag for the Flat encoding in `instance Flat DefaultFun` in the same file.
 This should be different from all the existing tags and should be less